Boden-C/phosphorus/README.md

 ### BONUS

-Added proper logging and for the data values, see [validate.py](./src/normalize/validate.py)
+In addition to normalizing, also added proper logging and validation for the data values, see [validate.py](./src/normalize/validate.py)

 ## File Structure